Trending

 Epic Games to Cut More Than 1,000 Jobs as Fortnite Usage Falls

-Epic Games has announced plans to reduce its workforce by more than 1,000 jobs due to a decline in usage of its popular game, Fortnite.
-This significant cut reflects the company's response to changing market dynamics and player engagement levels.
+Epic Games has announced plans to cut more than 1,000 jobs due to a significant decline in Fortnite usage.
+This decision reflects the company's response to changing market dynamics and user engagement levels with its flagship game.

 Epic is laying off more than 1,000 workers, citing a downturn in Fortnite engagement